KIMVERONIKA/2nd_project/README.md

     14 Decision Tree Classifier cv tfidf
     15 Decision Tree Classifier cv
     16 Decision Tree Classifier cv lem

+## Code
+Code for this project can be found here: https://github.com/KIMVERONIKA/Amazon_Alexa/blob/main/27_10_2022_Veronika_amazon_alexa_review_classification.ipynb

+## Results
-Conclusion: The best models 11 is Support Vector Classifier Convectorizer Lematization has accuracy from train set 99% and the accuracy from test set 93%.
+The best models 11 is Support Vector Classifier Convectorizer Lematization has accuracy from train set 99% and the accuracy from test set 93%.
 Decision Tree Classifier Convectorizer Lematization has precision from train set 99% and from test set 94%.